Friday, March 26, 2010

 About Me

-I am a 44 year old libertarian who has had the time to read and consider the nature of globalism and the big machine that is surrounding us.
+Author of "Power Outage", available on Smashwords.
+I am a 50 year old free market libertarian who has had the time to read and consider the nature of globalism and the big machine that is surrounding us.
+I have participated in politics by running at the Fed level and debated Agenda 21 and 9-11 truth in front of large audiences.
 My background is in engineering and software creation.
-My business has provided me with significant time to learn the truth about the world around us and how we live in a fish tank.
-My goal is to expose and prove this fact from a wide variety of viewpoints.
+My business has provided me with significant time and freedom to learn the truth about the world around us.
+My goal is to expose Agenda 21 / Sustainable Development and Cultural Marxism.